Developmental Surveillance & Screening:

 If Delay is Confirmed:

-1. Connect with interventions
+1. Connect with Interventions and Supports

 - 0-3 Family Resources Coordinators (FRCs), Children with Special Health Care Needs (CSHCN) Coordinators from the local health department, Neurodevelopmental Centers and other county resources